Elections in Nepal: Legislative elections

 Following the dissolution of parliament all the Members of Parliament forming the House of Representatives of the Federal Parliament of Nepal are elected.
 The term for the House of Representatives is five years, except when dissolved earlier.
 When the House of Representatives is dissolved the power of Federal Parliament is carried out by the National Assembly.

-Candidates for each constituency are chosen by the political parties or stand as independents.
+Candidates for each constituency seat are nominated by a political party or stand as independents.
 Each constituency elects one MP under the first past the post system of election.

-Since Nepal uses a parallel voting system, voters cast another ballot to elect MPs through the party-list proportional representation.
+As well, since Nepal uses a parallel voting system, voters cast another ballot to try to elect MPs through the party-list proportional representation.

 The current constitution specifies that 165 MPs are elected from the first past the post system and 110 MPs are elected through the party-list proportional representation system.
-Women should account for one third of total members elected from each party and if one-third percentage are not elected, the party that fails to ensure so shall have to elect one-third of total number as women through the party-list proportional representation.
+Women should account for one third of total members elected from each party and if at least a third are not elected in the district seats, the party shall have to elect enough women to make up a third of its total number of elected members, through the party-list proportional representation portion of the election.

 A party with an overall majority (more seats than all other parties combined) following an election forms the government.
-If a party has no outright majority, parties can seek to form coalitions.
+If no party has an outright majority by itself, parties can seek to form a coalition that is made up of a majority of members in the chamber and can pass laws.